Governance

 Section 12.
 Meetings.

-1. Annual and Quarterly Meetings.
-The Board shall meet regularly and at least four (4) times per year.
+(4) times per year.
 Meetings of the Board shall be held on not less than ten (10) days’ notice to each Director either personally or by email, mail, telephone or facsimile stating the time and place of the meeting.

-2. Special Meetings.
-Special meetings of the Board of Directors may be called by the Chairman or any four (4) directors together, provided that seven (7) days’ notice is given to each Director either personally or by email, mail, telephone, telegram, or facsimile stating the time, place, and purpose of the meeting.
+1. Special Special meetings of the Board of Directors may be called by the Chairman or any four (4) directors together, provided that seven (7) days’ notice is given to each Director either personally or by email, mail, telephone, telegram, or facsimile stating the time, place, and purpose of the meeting.

 Section 13.
 Quorum.
 Except as may be otherwise specifically provided by these By-Laws, at all meetings of the Board, one-third (1/3) of the Board of Directors’ membership shall constitute a quorum, but fewer than a quorum shall have the power to adjourn from time to time until a quorum be present.